aehrc/smart-forms/Conformance.md

-# Smart Forms Questionnaire & SDC conformance
+# Questionnaire & SDC conformance

 Smart Forms is based on FHIR R4.
+The checklist below is a summary of the Questionnaire item types and SDC extensions supported by Smart Forms.

+For specific details of each item types/extensions, refer to the [docs](https://smartforms.csiro.au/docs).

 ## Supported item types
 The list can be found here: http://hl7.org/fhir/R4/valueset-item-type.html